vijaybirru/documentation/farms/index.rst

 There are several tabs available to continue the configuration.
 Some tabs are dependent on other aspects of the configuration.

 * DATABASE: Only available for Roles from the Database catagory
-* BOOTSTRAP WITH ...: Only available of Chef/Ansible Tower is configured for the |ENVIRONMENT|
+* BOOTSTRAP WITH ...: Only available if Chef/Ansible Tower is configured for the |ENVIRONMENT|
 * Cloud: A Tab for the specified cloud

 .. |INFO| image:: images/info.png